Friday, 5 April 2013

 ๐Ÿ”น Child Class with Covariant Return

-• Dog overrides getAnimal() and returns a more specific type (Dog).
+• makeSound() in Dog overrides that method but returns a more specific type: Dog.

 • This is type-safe and allowed due to covariant return types.